-- 5.4.3 For contracts within this value banding, the following Standard Forms13 should either form part of the Invitation To Tender and should be included in the final contract documentation: - a) Form of Tender - b) Certificate that the Tender is Bona Fide - c) Parent Company Guarantee (if applicable). - d) Performance Bond Certificate (if applicable). - e) Insurance requirements) - f) Safety Declaration / Method Statement (if applicable) - 5.4.4 Where appropriate to the type of contract being let, the officer should use standard industry contracts or the Council's own standard contracts, such as the "Stevenage Borough Councils (SBC) Supply of Goods Conditions of Contract".
+- 5.4.3 For contracts within this value banding, the following Standard Forms should either form part of the Invitation To Tender and should be included in the final contract documentation: - a) Form of Tender - b) Certificate that the Tender is Bona Fide - c) Parent Company Guarantee (if applicable). - d) Performance Bond Certificate (if applicable). - e) Insurance requirements - f) Safety Declaration / Method Statement (if applicable) - 5.4.4 Where appropriate to the type of contract being let, the officer should use standard industry contracts or the Council's own standard contracts, such as the "Stevenage Borough Councils (SBC) Supply of Goods Conditions of Contract".
 Where the Council does not supply a suitable standard contract for the type of contract being let, the officer would usually specify the Council's standard clauses plus any special contract conditions relevant to that specific contract.
 The officer must seek advice from the Borough Solicitor if he/she is unclear as to what terms and conditions should be included in the contract.
 It should be stated in the Invitation to Tender and final contract documentation that these clauses will prevail over any supplier contract clauses.
-SBC's standard clauses and contracts are available on the intranet under staff info/procurement.
-14 - 5.4.5 Suppliers invited to tender must be given an adequate period in which to prepare and submit a proper tender, consistent with the urgency of the contract requirement.
-Normally at least four weeks should be allowed for submission of Tenders but this can be less if the Contracting Officer has ascertained, during pre-procurement market engagement, that a lesser time period is practical and realistic.
+SBC's standard clauses and contracts are available on the intranet under staff info/procurement. - 5.4.5 Suppliers invited to tender must be given an adequate period in which to prepare and submit a proper tender, consistent with the urgency of the contract requirement.
+Normally at least four weeks should be allowed for submission of Tenders but this can be less if the Contracting Officer has ascertained, during pre procurement market engagement, that a lesser time period is practical and realistic.
 All tender documents for a contract shall be despatched to the Suppliers invited to tender on the same day. - 5.4.6 Pre-procurement engagement with the market (including talking to potential suppliers) is not prohibited by EU procurement law, nor is it subject to any detailed procedures provided that it does not prevent an effective competition taking place once the procurement has started.
-In fact, engaging with the market before starting the formal procurement process is best practice and helps to maximise value for money from the resulting procurement.15 - 5.4.7 A tender period can be extended if there are justifiable reasons and it is practical to do so.
+In fact, engaging with the market before starting the formal procurement process is best practice and helps to maximise value for money from the resulting procurement. - 5.4.7 A tender period can be extended if there are justifiable reasons and it is practical to do so.
 The reasons for any extension of time should be recorded and communicated in writing to all respondents at least one week prior to the closing date. - 5.4.8 Suppliers must carry a range and level of insurance cover acceptable to the type of contract being let.
-As a minimum, contracts within this value banding should have Public and Employers Liability of 5 million pounds (and product liability of 2 million pounds if the contract is for supply of goods or Professional Indemnity Insurance of 2 million pounds if the contract is for Consultancy).
-If in doubt, contact the Council's Insurance Officer or
+As a starting point it would be prudent to assume the following minimum levels of indemnity, Public Liability £5m, Employers Liability £10m (although the legal minimum is £5m), Professional Indemnity £2m, Products Liability between £1m and £5m.
+These must be reviewed for adequacy in light of the various risk factors affecting the contract.
+Only in very low risk scenarios would levels of indemnity lower than these be acceptable.If in doubt, contact the Council's Insurance Officer or Senior Legal Assistant.